eelbaz/srpo-setup-guide/README.md

 ---

 **Note**: This guide was tested on macOS 15.6.1 with Apple Silicon (ARM64), Python 3.13.7, and uv 0.8.18.
-The SRPO model download reached 4.8GB before interruption - resume the download to get the full 23.8GB model file.
+The SRPO model (47.6GB) provides enhanced realism by 3x compared to base FLUX.1-dev.